0xNineteen/blog.md/contents/sol-blocks/index.md

   # only process active banks
   active_banks = state.get_active_banks()

+  # note: this loop can also be done in parallel
   for bank in active_banks:
     # process the unprocessed entries
     (entries, indexs) = blockstore.get_entries_for_slot(bank.slot(), start_index=bank.progress.last_index)